 - If you get caught in flowing water, exit immediately and get to higher ground.
 You’ll also need to look out for objects traveling downstream.
 They can hit you, trap you or crush you in rushing water.

 - You can contact the authorities if you do not feel safe in a flooding situation.
 If you cannot exit your vehicle or become trapped in an unsafe situation, immediately call 911 or get the attention of a passerby so that they can call for help.

 If your vehicle does incur damage in a flash flood, do you know if it’s covered by your Auto Insurance?
 The best coverage to include in your policy for any type of non-collision damage to your car is Comprehensive coverage.
 A few of the main damages that Comprehensive Insurance covers is fire, water, hail, vandalism and theft.
-Speak with an Insurance Specialist today at (855) 919-4247 to discuss the benefits of Comprehensive coverage and how you can add it to your Auto Insurance policy today.
+Speak with an Insurance Specialist today at (855) 919-4247 to discuss the benefits of Comprehensive coverage.
+Also, ask how you can add it to your Auto Insurance policy today.

 This content is offered for educational purposes only and does not represent contractual agreements.
 It should not replace manuals, instructions or the advice of a qualified professional.
 The definitions, terms, and coverage in a given policy may be different from those suggested here and such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.